MarkBoyd14/spotify-player/README.md

 # Spotify Player
-React app that uses the Spotify API to allow songs, artists, or albums to be searched for and played in the browser.
+React app that uses the Spotify API to be played in the browser.

 Hosted on Heroku.

+How to use: Click "Login With Spotify" (this is linked to my own Spotify account) then search for a song by entering the title, artist, or album in the search field.

 Built using the following npm packages:
 - create-react-app